pivotal/docs-tap/cli-plugins/apps/debug-workload.hbs.md

 - *WorkloadLabelsMissing* / *SupplyChainNotFound*
 	- *Message*: No supply chain found where full selector is satisfied by `labels: map[app.kubernetes.io/part-of:spring-petclinic]`
 		- *Cause*: The labels and attributes in the workload object did not fully satisfy any installed supply chain on the cluster.
-		- *Resolution*: Use the `tanzu apps csc list` and `tanzu apps csc get <supply-chain>` commands to see the selector criterias for the supply chains.
-You can apply the missing labels to a workload by using `tanzu apps workload apply`
+		- *Resolution*: Use the `tanzu apps cluster-supply-chain list` (alias `csc`) and `tanzu apps csc get <supply-chain-name>` commands to see the workload selection criteria for the supply chain(s) available on the cluster.
+You can apply any missing labels to a workload by using `tanzu apps workload apply --label required-label-name=required-label-value`
 		- e.g. `tanzu apps workload apply workload-name —-type web`
 		- e.g. `tanzu apps workload apply workload-name --label apps.tanzu.vmware.com/workload-type=web`